lynalbct/scan-path-graph/README.md

 User account system
 ---------------
-* Since this application is in its initial stages, with the consideration of fitting it into a student project scope, the user account system is designed to be working, in terms of finding previously uploaded files for users, but at the same time leaving out the many detailed needed for a truly secure user system.
+* Since this application is in its initial stages, with the consideration of fitting it into a student project scope, the user account system is designed to be working, in terms of finding previously uploaded files for users.
+Thus current system employs a **fake** database system, leaving out the many detailed needed for a truly secure user system.

 ###Behavior:
   * At the login window, when user type in a (username, password) combination, the application will check if that combination exists in record, and read record if so.
 If not, **it will automatically create an entry in the record for that combination.**
   * A record is a simple plaintext file stored in JSON format.
 This file contains all file names related to a certain (username, password) combination.